geomodulus/geocoder/README.md

     ⠙ Loading geocoder index...
 [27s] ready!
     >>

-The geocoding service is available both on the command line and as a GRPC service.
+The geocoding service is available both on the command line and as a Go library.
 On the command line, simply enter your query and get a result:

     >> 299 Queen St W
     Location: [-79.39038, 43.64955]

-On the RPC interface, you can send a query and get a response at an extremely high

 ## Contributing